-A Trump Golf Course Said It Gave Millions To Charity; Here's What The Numbers Say
+A Trump Golf Course Said It Gave Millions To Charity.
+Here's What The Numbers Say

 The Trump website also cited a donation to "Cystic Fibrosis" — as in the genetic disease, rather than a specific charity supporting research.
 The Trump Campaign document also has an entry for a $1,182.50 donation to "Child Abuse."

-Several organizations listed are not charities at all, such as the City of Avalon, Calif., and the California Department of Veterans Affairs.
+Several organizations listed are not charities at all, such as the City of Avalon, Calif., and the California Department of Veteran Affairs.
 Both said they could find no record of a donation from Trump or his golf club.

 Then there's the entry for a $152.14 donation to the "U.S. Department of the Navy."
-(That amount indicates the donation was for a gift certificate for "Sunday Brunch For Two" at the golf club.)
+(That amount indicates the donation was for a gift certificate for "Sunday brunch or two" at the golf club.)
 In an email, a Navy official told NPR, "We have no information about whether or how this specific gift was given to the Navy."

-But a handful of organizations in the Rancho Palos Verdes area do reporting receiving "generous" cash contributions.
+But a handful of organizations in the Rancho Palos Verdes area do report receiving "generous" cash contributions.

 One example comes from John Williams.
 A former Kiwanis Club president, Williams now runs the Peninsula Symphony, a small orchestra that performs free concerts.
-He says Trump helped support the Kiwanis Club's Palos Verdes Marathon from 2005 to 2007, with three donations of $15,000 each, and has supported the Symphony through in-kind donations.
+He says Trump helped support the Kiwanis Club's Palos Verdes Marathon from 2005 to 2007, with three donations of $15,000 each, and has supported the symphony through in-kind donations.

 "I would have to say he's been a very good community supporter," Williams said.